wazo-platform/wazo-doc/source/high_availability/high_availability.rst

    HA Dashboard Master

-.. important:: You have to restart all services (xivo-service restart) once the master node is configured.
+.. important:: You have to restart all services (wazo-service restart) once the master node is configured.

 Slave node